-In acute cases, the farmer should consult a veterinarian and treat his birds.
+In this instance, the farmer is obligated to consult a veterinarian and treat his birds.

 It must be mentioned that, as the treatment takes place via feed or water, only birds which still consume water or feed may be treated.